Dietetics BSc (Hons)Study level: Undergraduate

 Year three consolidates your skills and knowledge and prepares you for the workplace.
 The third year also consists of two mandatory 12-week clinical placements and a 2-week public health placement, which are all sourced by the university.

-This module includes preparation for placement classes and a 12-week placement (sourced by the university) in a range of approved environments where registered dietitians work.
+This module includes preparation for placement classes and a 12-week placement5 (sourced by the university) in a range of approved environments where registered dietitians work.

 The placement aims to enable you to develop the confidence and skills needed to: translate theory into practice, obtain, record and interpret relevant information and advise service users accordingly, communicate effectively with service users and multi-disciplinary team members, manage your time and workload efficiently, and demonstrate professionalism.